Our Playwrights

 Spring Luncheon Tribute Honoring Tina Landau and Idina Menzel

-New Dramatists, Tony® Honor recipient and the nation's premier playwright development laboratory, invites you to join us as we honor a duo of multi-hyphenate generative artists: Tina Landau, an award-winning playwright, lyricist, and director (RedwoodFloyd CollinsSpongeBob SquarePants), and Tony Award winner Idina Menzel (RedwoodWickedRent) at our Annual Spring Luncheon Tribute on Tuesday, May 27 at the New York Marriott Marquis.
+New Dramatists, Tony® Honor recipient and the nation's premier playwright development laboratory, sends our thanks to all of you who joined us to honor a duo of multi-hyphenate generative artists: Tina Landau, an award-winning playwright, lyricist, and director (RedwoodFloyd CollinsSpongeBob SquarePants), and Tony Award winner Idina Menzel (RedwoodWickedRent) at our Annual Spring Luncheon Tribute on Tuesday, May 27 at the New York Marriott Marquis.

 Houghton Hall Arts Community: Our Home Away from Home